Above & Beyond (band): Early productions and DJ career debut (2001–2005)

-Interest in Above & Beyond soon emerged from established trance labels and new remixes were requested: the trio remixed Aurora's "Ordinary World", Fragma's "Everytime You Need Me", Perpetuous Dreamer's "The Sound of Goodbye", and Adamski's "In the City".
+Early on in their career, the trio remixed Aurora's "Ordinary World", Fragma's "Everytime You Need Me", Perpetuous Dreamer's "The Sound of Goodbye", and Adamski's "In the City".
 These tracks served as the foundation for Above & Beyond's reputation as one of the UK's leading vocal trance remixers.

 In 2001, Above & Beyond produced a club mix for Madonna's single "What It Feels Like for a Girl", and also remixed select tracks by Delerium, Three Drives, and J-pop artist Ayumi Hamasaki.

-In 2002, Above & Beyond made their DJ debut in Tokyo performing for 8,000 clubbers alongside Ferry Corsten and Tiësto.
-As their fan base increased, the trio began to make regular appearances at some of the world's largest music festivals and clubs, including Rockness, Glastonbury and Creamfields in the UK and Amnesia in Ibiza, Spain.
+In 2002, Above & Beyond made their DJ debut in Tokyo, performing for an audience of 8,000 alongside Ferry Corsten and Tiësto.
+They appeared regularly at large clubs and music festivals, including Rockness, Glastonbury, and Creamfields in the UK and Amnesia in Ibiza, Spain.

-In 2003, Above & Beyond remixed DJ Tomcraft's "Loneliness", Motorcycle's "As the Rush Comes", as well as being asked back by Madonna to remix "Nobody Knows Me".
+In 2003, Above & Beyond remixed Tomcraft's "Loneliness", Motorcycle's "As the Rush Comes", as well as being asked back by Madonna to remix "Nobody Knows Me".
 Other remixes included Britney Spears' single "Everytime", Dido's "Sand in My Shoes", and Delerium's "Silence".

-Above & Beyond's single "No One On Earth", featuring the vocals of Zoë Johnston, soon followed.
+Above & Beyond's single "No One On Earth", featuring vocals by Zoë Johnston, soon followed.
 The Gabriel & Dresden Remix of this song was voted Tune of the Year for 2004 in Armin van Buuren's trance radio show A State of Trance.

-In 2004, OceanLab's fourth single, "Satellite", was released.
-Known to be one of their break-through tracks in the early days of producing, it reached No. 19 on the UK chart in May 2004.
+In 2004, OceanLab's fourth single, "Satellite", was released, reaching No. 19 on the UK chart in May 2004.